Riebart/scorecard/README.md

 ## QuickStart: Frontend

 Once the backend has been deployed, copy the `constants.js.example` file to `constants.js`, and edit the `API_ENDPOINT` to match that output at the end of the `deploy.py` output.
-Edit the `TEAMS` list to include the list of team IDs (and optionally, team names for client-side display).
-Host the following files together on a webserver (or S3) and distribute the link to the dashboard and submission HTML pages:
+Set the `TEAMS_JSON_SOURCE` to either the name of a local resource (like a `teams.json`) or a URL to an API endpoint that returns something of the format matching a `teams.json`.
+Host the following files together on a webserver (or S3) and distribute the link to the registration, dashboard, and submission HTML pages:

 - constants.js
 - dashboard-app.js
 - submit-app.js
+- register-app.js
 - dashboard.html
 - submit.html
+- register.html

 ## Requirements and Specifications